 Georgia and its Caucasus mountains

 Away from the well-trodden routes of the Alps, this alternative alpine skills course in Georgia will use a framework of set training objectives.
-As an Adventure Academy expedition, the primary aim of the expedition is to complete the training objectives.
+As an Adventure Academy expedition, the primary aim of the expedition is to complete these objectives.
 Summiting Kazbek is the secondary objective and may not be suitable depending on weather conditions and team ability and confidence.

 - Introduction – how to fit crampons